lbliii/milodocs/content/reference/tools/_index.md

 icon: "code_inspect.svg"
 ---

-The `tools` directory contains a series of helper scripts that may prove useful for advanced configuration or development.
+The `tools` directory contains a series of helper scripts that may prove useful for advanced configuration or development of a hugo site for technical documentation using the MiloDocs theme.